XcalableMP/manual/en/align.rst

     integer :: a(8)
     !$xmp align a(i) with t(*,i)

-When an asterisk symbol is given in the template reference in the align construct, the owner nodes of the specified dimension will have duplicated images of the target array.
+When an asterisk symbol is given in the template reference in the align directive, the owner nodes of the specified dimension will have duplicated images of the target array.

 .. image:: ../img/align/replicate.png